 In general, Phase II requirements are categorized into temporal, distribution and quantity, and spatial categories.
 Phase II data quality requirements are discussed in detail for each parameter within their respective section (6.1 - 6.12).
-In general, these requirements are categorized into temporal, distribution and quantity, and spatial categories, which Each general category are described in general below.
+Each general category is described below.